semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 This document describes the following:

+- For **team or individual users**:
     - Signing in to Semgrep Cloud Platform.
-- Steps for admins configuring SCP for team or individual use through organization (org) accounts.
-- Steps for team members to join an org in SCP.
     - Scanning from different sources and sending findings to SCP.
+- **For administrators (admins), such as Security Engineers**: Steps to configure organization (org) accounts in SCP for teams.
+- **For team members:** Steps for team members to join an org in SCP.

 <!-- [TODO] find another place for this
 ![Diagram of Semgrep Cloud Platform flow](/img/semgrep-app-diagram.png "Diagram of Semgrep Cloud Platform flow") -->